Google integrates Nest with HomeKit to bring smart home integration one step closer | ExBulletin

 First, Google announced which Google Nest devices will be updated with the Matter protocol.
 They are all.
 “All Nest displays [and] According to the blog post, the speakers are automatically updated to control the Matter device.

 Within that lineup, some of Google’s more well-equipped devices also act as connection points, also known as hubs.
-This includes Nest Wifi routers, 2nd generation Nest Hub, and Nest Hub Max.
+This includes Nest Wifi routers, 2nd generation Nest Hub, Nest Hub Max and more.

 Ultimately, Google’s Android mobile operating system gets Matter integration that enables streamlined setup and device control.